petrusen/pomsimulator/docs/manual.md

 Once the simulation file is executed, different files are obtained.
 Name and path of these files should be modified in the corresponding section of the [configuration file](../inputs/config_PMo.pomsim).
 The obtained files are the following:

-- `logkf_"system".csv`: file containing the calculated formation constants for the studied molecular set.
+- `logkf_{system}.csv`: file containing the calculated formation constants for the studied molecular set.
 A formation constants is calculated for each species in each speciation model.
-- `"system"_CRN.txt`: file containing the defined reactions within the molecular set.
+- `{system}_CRN.txt`: file containing the defined reactions within the molecular set.
 - `simulation_parameters.txt`: output file from the simulation, containing the parameters used.
-- `labels_"system".txt`: file containing the labels for all the species present in the molecular set.
+- `labels_{system}.txt`: file containing the labels for all the species present in the molecular set.

 ## 2. Data treatment